17 Celebrity Drinks Brands You Need To Know About

 ‘Rosé is for when you want to get a little fancy’ – Post Malone

-Post Malone was probably feeling a lot fancy when he launched his own rosé earlier this summer in partnership with James Morrissey and Dr Dre.
+Post Malone was probably feeling a lot fancy when he launched his own rosé earlier this summer in partnership with James Morrissey and Dre London.
 It’s a delight to see the three of them riding pink scooters through the promotional material.

 The brand feels high-end with an undeniably Post Malone flair.
 It’s named after his favourite tarot card, the nine of swords (which appears on the bottle), and represents overcoming daily challenges.